micmejia/bible-dump/NKJV/Acts/Acts 19.md

 And about that time there arose a great commotion about the Way.

 ###### 24
-For a certain man named Demetrius, a silversmith, who made silver shrines of [^e]Diana, brought no small profit to the craftsmen.
+For a certain man named Demetrius, a silversmith, who made silver shrines of Diana, brought no small profit to the craftsmen.

 ###### 25
 He called them together with the workers of similar occupation, and said: "Men, you know that we have our prosperity by this trade.